wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-capture-image-resource-manager.md

 # How to capture a Windows virtual machine in the Resource Manager deployment model

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-capture-image-windows-server).
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-windows-classic-capture-image/).

 This article shows you how to use the Azure PowerShell to capture an Azure virtual machine running Windows so you can use it to create other virtual machines.
 This image includes the OS disk and data disks attached to the virtual machine.
 It doesn't include the virtual network resources you'll need to create a Windows VM, so you'll need to set those up before you create another virtual machine that uses the image.
 This image will also be prepared to be a [generalized Windows image](https://technet.microsoft.com/zh-cn/library/hh824938.aspx).